 Even though the rules have changed, they were in place for so long that steering away from them can feel like venturing into uncharted territory.
 There are still right and wrong ways to implement the blending of kitchen finishes.
 So, here are some helpful scenarios where mixing hardware and light fixture finishes can maintain a stylishly cohesive look.

-Let's say you've stumbled across a stunning overhead light fixture with a copper frame.
+Let's say you've stumbled across a beautifully crafted overhead light fixture with a copper frame.
 Would you miss out on that showpiece because you had satin nickel or oil rubbed bronze hardware?
 Heck no!
 Install the fixture knowing the visual appeal it creates is far more of a bonus than a detriment.

-You have a farmhouse kitchen
+2. You have a farmhouse-style kitchen

 Many clients choose to mix-and-match cabinetry, perhaps a different finish on the uppers and lowers, or a different color for the kitchen island.
-When this is the case, some hardware finishes simply don't look at good against certain cabinet colors.
+When this is the case, some hardware finishes simply don't look good against certain cabinet colors.

 For instance, your gold or black accented light fixture will be fine if you have a countertop with black and/or gold accents.
-Then, your brushed nickel cup pulls will reflect some of those color accents as well—helping to transition the contrasts.
+Then, your brushed nickel cup pulls will reflect some of those stimulating color accents as well—helping to transition the contrasts.

+Are you looking for ways to unlock the full potential of your culinary station?
+Whatever your kitchen remodel ideas are, we can help you design your dream kitchen.
 Work with Kitchen Magic to enjoy stress-free kitchen design with professionals who always keep the whole picture in mind.
 Our knowledgeable design consultants are well-equipped to navigate the terrain of mixing and matching kitchen finishes with finesse and style.
 Schedule a free in-home consultation when you're ready to get the ball rolling on your kitchen remodel.